-Harry Potter and the Prisoner of Azkaban introduced us to Buckbeak, the Hippogriff.
-He was a delightful creature who respected manners and helped Harry and his friends.
-Creating Buckbeak wasn't easy, though, with the Creature Effects team first preparing three life-size versions of the creature for the Harry Potter film series: one standing up, one rearing, and one lying down.
+The Prisoner of Azkaban introduced us to Buckbeak, the Hippogriff.
+Creating Buckbeak wasn't easy, with the Creature Effects team preparing 3 life-size versions of the creature: one standing up, one rearing, and one lying down.
 They had to individually insert and glue the feathers!
-The creators of Buckbeak drew design cues from actual birds, particularly the Golden Eagle, for the creature's profile.
-You can see the magical creature in the Forbidden Forest, standing like a king.
+The creators drew design cues from actual birds, particularly the Golden Eagle, for its profile.

 Forbidden ForestOne of Harry's heroic acts was killing the Basilisk in The Chamber of Secrets.
-The Basilisk wasn't all CGI, with the crew creating a model to reduce dependency on graphics.
-The final battle scene where Harry killed the beast featured a full-size practical Basilisk mouth measuring thirty feet in length and three feet in depth.
-The aquatronic model could slither to trail Harry in the fighting sequence, lessening the dependency on CGI.
-Therefore, try not to get too close to it at the Warner Bros Harry Potter™ Studio London.
+The Basilisk wasn't all CGI, to reduce dependency on graphics.
+The aquatronic model could slither to trail Harry in the fighting sequence, reducing dependency on CGI.
+The final battle scene where Harry killed the beast featured a full-size Basilisk mouth measuring 30 feet in length and 3 feet in depth.

-Harry Potter was full of "fantastic beasts."
-Goblins were one of them.
-They ran the famous Gringotts Wizarding Bank in Diagon Alley, which housed incredible wealth and dangerous objects like a Horcrux.
-Creature and MakeUp Effects Designer Nick Dudman (renowned for The Mummy & Carnival Row) and his team worked tirelessly to create goblins and give each of them unique personalities and traits.
-Thanks to them, we can tell every goblin apart.
+Creature Effects Designer Nick Dudman (known for The Mummy & Carnival Row) and his team worked to create goblins and give each of them unique traits, allowing us to tell every goblin apart.
 Goblin prosthetics from the movies were thrown away as they couldn't be reused.
-However, the team placed familiar goblin heads at the Warner Bros Harry Potter™ Studio London to give fans a real look at goblins.
+However, the team placed familiar goblin heads at the Studio so you can get a real look at goblins.

-Nick Dudman, Creature and MakeUp Effects Designer, along with Production Designer Stuart Craig, brought Aragog to life in Harry Potter and the Chamber of Secrets.
+Nick Dudman, Creature and Make-Up Effects Designer, along with Production Designer Stuart Craig, brought Aragog to life in The Chamber of Secrets.
 With an impressive 18-foot leg span, Aragog could crawl and speak.
-Each of his hairs was meticulously inserted by hand using various materials.
+Each of his hairs was meticulously inserted by hand.
 On set, it took over 15 people to operate the animatronic Aragog, with four puppeteers controlling his hind legs.
-Head to the Forbidden Forest at the Warner Bros Harry Potter™ Studio London to catch Aragog at his best.

 In Harry Potter and the Chamber of Secrets, Dobby first appeared as a CGI character.
 To help the actors, filmmakers used a simple tennis ball on a stick as a reference on set.
 They also created a detailed physical model of Dobby for the actors to look at during filming.
 This helped them know where to focus their attention when interacting with the CGI character.

 "It's a shame you had to see him on a Burning Day," said Dumbledore to Harry.
 But you don't!
-The Creature Effects team constructed three animatronic models of Fawkes: an adult phoenix, an older moulting version, and a newborn fledgling that emerged from ashes.
-Fawkes' feathers were real and hand-painted in fiery colors.
-For flying scenes, the Visual Effects team crafted a digital bird to perform actions beyond what the physical models could do.
+The Creature Effects team constructed 3 animatronic models of Fawkes: an adult phoenix, an older molting version, and a newborn fledgling.
+Fawkes' feathers were real and hand-painted.
+For flying scenes, the team crafted a digital bird to perform actions that physical models couldn't do.

 Absolutely!
 Creature effects in Harry Potter™ Studios make these majestic beasts look very real and you better pluck up the courage to face them.